-American Assets Trust, Inc.'s current named executive officers are as follows:
+American Assets Trust, Inc.'s current executive officers are as follows:

-Name Age Position Ernest S. Rady 79 Chairman of the Board of Directors, President and Chief Executive Officer Robert F. Barton 59 Executive Vice President and Chief Financial Officer Adam Wyll 42 Senior Vice President, General Counsel and Secretary Jerry Gammieri 52 Vice President of Construction and Development
+Name Age Position Ernest S. Rady 80 Chairman of the Board of Directors, President and Chief Executive Officer Robert F. Barton 60 Executive Vice President and Chief Financial Officer Adam Wyll 43 Senior Vice President, General Counsel and Secretary Jerry Gammieri 53 Vice President of Construction and Development

-The following section sets forth certain background information regarding those persons currently serving as executive officers of American Assets Trust, Inc., excluding Ernest S. Rady, who is described on page 4 under "Proposal No. 1 - Nominees for Election to the Board":
+The following section sets forth certain background information regarding those persons currently serving as executive officers of American Assets Trust, Inc., excluding Ernest S. Rady, who is described on page 5 under "Proposal No. 1 - Nominees for Election to the Board":

 Robert F. Barton.
 Mr. Barton has served as our Executive Vice President and Chief Financial Officer since the completion of our initial public offering in January 2011.
 Mr. Barton has managerial and supervisory responsibility for our accounting, taxation, risk management, capital markets, financial reporting and investor relations departments.
 Mr. Barton brings to his role more than 30 years of experience in commercial real estate, accounting, tax, mergers and acquisitions and structured finance.
 From 1998 until our initial public offering, Mr. Barton served as executive vice president and chief financial officer of American Assets, Inc. Additionally, from 2002 until our initial public offering, Mr. Barton served as chief financial officer and chief compliance officer of American Assets Investment Management, LLC, an investment advisor affiliated with American Assets, Inc. that is registered with the SEC.
 From 1996 until 1998, Mr. Barton served as executive director of real estate and finance for Flour Daniel, a Fortune 500 engineering and construction company.
 From 1986 until 1996, Mr. Barton served as senior vice president and chief financial officer of RCI Asset Management Group, a privately held real estate developer, whose capital partners included Melvin Simon & Associates, the predecessor entity to Simon Property Group.
 Prior to joining RCI, Mr. Barton was a senior audit manager at Kenneth Leventhal & Company, where he served private and publicly traded companies, including commercial and residential real estate developers.
-He began his professional career in 1980 with Arthur Young & Co. as an auditor.
-Mr. Barton received his Bachelor of Science degree in business administration with a major in accounting from California State University, Pomona and an Executive Certification in Mergers & Acquisitions from Northwestern University.
-Mr. Barton is licensed as a Certified Public Accountant in California.
+He began his professional career in 1980 as an auditor with Arthur Young & Co. where his primary focus was in the real estate, banking and health care industries.
+Mr. Barton is also a member of the Audit and Corporate Responsibility Committee for Rady Children's Hospital and Health Center.
+Mr. Barton received his Bachelor of Science degree in business administration with a major in accounting from California State University, Pomona and an Executive Certification in Mergers & Acquisit